Joedahms/Software-Engineering-Project/src/README.md

 Contains one function

-- function writeOutput(string): write a string to standard out
+- function writeOutput(string): write a string to standard out (may not need this??)

 ### metric.ts

 Contains the bulk of the code for metric calculations (formerly named test.ts)

+- abstract class Metric: Defines what each metric class looks like and what it should have

+- class NetScore: Represents an overall score for the package based on all the other metrics
+Calculated based on: ...

+- class RampUp: How easily it would be for developers to get acquainted with the package having
+never worked with it before
+Calculated based on: ...

+- class Correctness: ?
+Calculated based on: ...

 - insert brief description of components here

 ### logger.ts